Cell Ranger7.1 (latest), printed on 01/31/2023

 tiny_bcl on your system):

-The cellranger mkfastq pipeline can also be run with a sample sheet in the Illumina Experiment Manager (IEM) format.
-If you didn't sequence with sample indices, you'll need to use this format.
-Briefly look at
+The cellranger mkfastq pipeline can also be run with a sample sheet in the Illumina Experiment Manager (IEM) format (example:

-will see a number of fields specific to running on Illumina platforms, and then a
+cellranger-tiny-bcl-samplesheet-1.2.0.csv).
+An IEM sample sheet has several fields specific to running on Illumina platforms, including a

-SI-GA-A3 refers to a 10x Genomics single-index sample index, a set of four oligo sequences.
+Here, "SI-GA-A3" refers to a 10x Genomics single index sample index consisting of a set of four oligo sequences.

 Sample names must conform to the Illumina bcl2fastq naming requirements.
-Specifically, only letters, numbers, underscores, and hyphens area allowed.
-No other symbols, including dots (
+Specifically, only letters, numbers, underscores, and hyphens are allowed.
+No other symbols, including dots ("."), are allowed.

 Next, run the cellranger mkfastq pipeline, using the